 Headaches and migraine

 Headache is a clinical symptom that may have a wide aetiology.
 Headache is a pain that we are unable to attribute to a specific structure (such as a tooth, nose, etc.) but which we feel diffused throughout the head.
 Brain tissue itself can not have pain because it does not have pain receptors.
-Within the skull, however, there are many structures that nociceptors have - cerebral vessels, dura mater and most of the tissues surrounding the CNS.
+Within the skull, however, there are many structures that nociceptors have - the cerebral vessels, dura mater and most of the tissues surrounding the CNS.
 An inflammatory process in the brain may increase cerebrospinal fluid pressure or otherwise irritate pain-sensitive structures.

-Ginseng in headaches
+Ginseng works in these cases:

 - Migraine due to trigeminal nerve irritation by inflammation of the envelopes - neuroprotective and anti-inflammatory effects